AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-use-interactive-hive.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-origin.date: 02/06/2017
+origin.date: 05/25/2017
-ms.date: 03/28/2017
+ms.date: 07/24/2017
 ms.author: v-dazen

 ---
 # Use Interactive Hive in HDInsight (Preview)
 Interactive Hive (A.K.A.
 [Live Long and Process](https://cwiki.apache.org/confluence/display/Hive/LLAP)) is a new HDInsight [cluster type](hdinsight-hadoop-provision-linux-clusters.md#cluster-types).
 Interactive Hive allows in memory caching that makes Hive queries much more interactive and faster.
-This new feature makes HDInsight one of the world's most performant, flexible, and open Big Data solution on the cloud with in-memory caches (using Hive and Spark) and advanced analytics through deep integration with R Services.
+This new feature makes HDInsight one of the world's most performant, flexible, and open Big Data solutions on the cloud with in-memory caches (using Hive and Spark) and advanced analytics through deep integration with R Services.

 The Interactive Hive cluster is different from the Hadoop cluster.
 It only contains the Hive service.